Games Changers: Olympic Stars of Yesterday

 Bruce Jenner (Caitlyn Jenner), Decathlon

 Epilogue: Jenner returned from Montreal a hero and used his status to launch a film and broadcasting career.
 He long-jumped from the front of a Wheaties box to a starring role in the CHiPs TV series and the Village People movie, Can’t Stop the Music, which won him decidedly less favorable reviews — the one-time World’s Greatest Athlete received the Golden Raspberry Award in 1980 for Worst Actor in the disco flop.
-His TV career was marginally more successful, with guest star shots on prime-time series and game shows and stints as a sports commentator.
-He struck gold again in 2007, when he offered up a new (cosmetically altered) image as the neutered patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
+His TV career was more successful, with guest star shots on prime-time series and game shows and stints as a sports commentator.
+He struck gold again in 2007, when he offered up a new image as the neutered patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
 More recently, he has become an inspiring transgender symbol and the star of the TV show on the E Network, I Am Cait.

 Mary Lou Retton, Gymnastics